matrix-org/matrix-spec-proposals/specification/modules/third_party_invites.rst

 Third party invites
 ===================

-.. _module:third_party_invites:
+.. _module:third-party-invites:

 This module adds in support for inviting new members to a room where their Matrix user ID is not known, instead addressing them by a third party identifier such as an email address.
 There are two flows here; one if a Matrix user ID is known for the third party identifier, and one if not.
 Either way, the client calls ``/invite`` with the details of the third party identifier.

-The homeserver asks the identity server whether a Matrix user ID is known for that identifier.
-If it is, an invite is simply issued for that user.
+The homeserver asks the identity server whether a Matrix user ID is known for that identifier:

+- If it is, an invite is simply issued for that user.

-If it is not, the homeserver asks the identity server to record the details of the invitation, and to notify the invitee's homeserver of this pending invitation if it gets a binding for this identifier in the future.
+- If it is not, the homeserver asks the identity server to record the details of the invitation, and to notify the invitee's homeserver of this pending invitation if it gets a binding for this identifier in the future.
 The identity server returns a token and public key to the inviting homeserver.

 When the invitee's homeserver receives the notification of the binding, it should insert an ``m.room.member`` event into the room's graph for that user,